Messi writes another chapter in Barcelona's history but Pedri offers hope for the future | Goal.com

 Barca really do seem to have a generational talent on their hands, the kind of player you could build a new team around.

-For now, though, it's just fantastic to see him learning from and linking with Messi.
+For now, though, it's just fantastic to see him learning from and linking with Messi, who, tellingly, seems to have a real affection for and affiliation with his teenage team-mate.

 The Argentine only further cemented his place in Barcelona's history on Tuesday night but, amid all of the doom and gloom at Camp Nou, Pedri offers hope of a brighter future.